sop11216/indoors-servicenow-feature-service/launchactions.md

 Launch actions can be configured in ArcGIS Pro or in Indoor Viewer.
 An actionable URL must be specified to enable the launch action button.
 The invoked system will then be able to parse this URL.
-For more information, see the [Configure launch actions topic](https://pro.arcgis.com/en/pro-app/latest/help/data/indoors/configure-launch-actions-for-indoors-apps.htm).
+For more information, see [Configure launch actions](https://pro.arcgis.com/en/pro-app/latest/help/data/indoors/configure-launch-actions-for-indoors-apps.htm) and [Launch action syntax](https://pro.arcgis.com/en/pro-app/latest/help/data/indoors/launch-action-syntax.htm).

 ## Syntax